 Book trailers are a great option for online end-of-year assignments because they are very suitable for distance learning.
 Students will have the opportunity to collaborate remotely.
 They can film their content from the comfort of their homes, and edit their content to simulate the feeling of being together.

 In addition, there is really no way to plagiarize this assignment.
 Academic integrity is one of the most challenging aspects of remote learning.
-By using book trailers as an alternative assessment, you’ll be sure that students are submitting original work.
+By using book trailers as an alternative to book reports, you’ll be sure that students are submitting original work.

 The book trailer project is my favorite end-of-year activity for English Language Arts.
 They’re a great assignment for project-based learning.
-Additionally, they provide a creative alternative assessment to final exams.
+Additionally, they provide a creative alternative to book reports.
 There is no better time to harness your students’ excitement over video content.
 For handouts and rubrics to facilitate this assignment, check out this Book Trailer Project Outline on Teachers Pay Teachers.